Dental Nurse Resume Examples

 Dental Nurse Education and Training

-A common way for a person to become a dental nurse is to complete an accredited certificate or diploma program through a community college or vocational institution.
+A common way for a person to become a is to complete an accredited certificate or diploma program through a community college or vocational institution.
 Such studies take about a year and involve both classroom work and supervised practical experience.
-Others opt to do two years of study and receive an associate's degree.
+Others opt to do two years of study and receive an associate’s degree.
 Some aspiring dental nurses do not enroll in post-secondary studies but instead receive on-the-job-training directly from an employer.
 Licensing requirements vary by state and by the nature of tasks performed.

 Dental Nurse Salary